Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 FAQS

 The Tar Heels play their basketball games at the Dean E. Smith Student Activities Center (also known as the Dean Smith Center or "The Dean Dome") in Chapel Hill, North Carolina.
-The seating map for the Dean Smith Center can be viewed here.
+The seating map for Dean Smith Center can be viewed on Ticketmaster(Opens in new tab).

 Reviews